razdoburdin/TG_3D/readme.md

 LOG_OUTPUT={stderr, TG_3D.log}

 ###Numerical parameters (configs/params.conf)
-For setting numerical parametrs the follwing keys can be used:
+For setting numerical parameters the following keys can be used:
 + Required parameters:
   + --ky, **double**, *Wave-number in y direction*
   + --dz, **double**, *Step of discretization*